SpongePowered/SpongeDocs/source/plugins/message.rst

 .. tip ::

-    Read this `Minecraft wiki article <http://minecraft.gamepedia.com/Commands#Target_selectors>`__ for help understanding what target selectors are in Minecraft, and how to use them.
+    Read this `Minecraft Wiki article about selectors`_ for help understanding what target selectors are in Minecraft, and how to use them.

 To use selectors in messages, you must use the ``org.spongepowered.api.text.selector.SelectorBuilder`` interface.
 This is illustrated in the example below.